 a) those who do not own a boat

 c) business travelers

-b) A single-price monopolist maximizes profit by selling Q = 3
+b) A single-price monopolist maximizes profit by selling Q = 2 (since MR < MC

 c) A price discriminating monopolist has an incentive to sell to all those who are willing to pay above the MC.
-Thus, the firm will sell to all 5 buyers (that last buyer will be indifferent) at the maximum price each is willing to pay.
-Thus TR=$150,000 and profits will be $50,000.
+Thus, the firm will sell to the first 4 buyers at the maximum price each is willing to pay.
+Thus TR=$240,000 and profits will be $110,000.

 a) P2, Q2